 Bonjour mon ami!
 Enjoy a trek over the spectacular Esplanade Riel Pedestrian Bridge across from The Forks and you’ll find yourself in St. Boniface, founded in 1818 by Bishop Provencher for the colony’s French and Métis residents.
 It is also the birthplace of Louis Riel, the Métis leader who helped create of the province of Manitoba.

-St. Boniface is truly reflective of its French heritage.
-While here, you can stroll along le boulevard Provencher and peek in at boutiques and quaint cafés along the way.
-You can enjoy walking tours and view more than 35 designated historical sites in this culturally rich area, while ending the day with some scrumptious French pastries.
+Now it is home to one of the largest francophone communities west of the Great Lakes, and it is the heart of Manitoba's French history and culture.
+While here, you can stroll along le boulevard Provencher and visit boutiques and quaint cafés along the way.
+You can also enjoy walking tours where you will view more than 35 designated historical sites in this culturally-rich area and end the day with some scrumptious French pastries.

 To learn more about the passion & histoire of this neighbourhood, click here.